Lawrence Wilkerson: Role of military relative to climate change

 Wilkerson stated in a 2022 Massachusetts Peace Action YouTube video, that climate change and nuclear war overshadow all other concerns.
 In a May 2022 editorial for the Quincy Institute, he considered the role of the U.S. and other militaries in coping with famines that result from climate change and war.

 Personal life

+Wilkerson married Barbara Ann Wilkerson in 1966, just before he entered the Vietnam War.
+They had two children, a son and a daughter, who both served in the military.
+Barbara Ann Wilkerson died on November 28, 2021, at the age of 71.

 Wilkerson heads the Colin Powell Leadership Club, a group of MacFarland middle school students in Washington, D.C.

-His wife, Barbara Ann Wilkerson, passed away last year at the age of 71.
+He is a lifelong Republican and on the political right.

 Awards

 Wilkerson was the 2009 recipient of the Sam Adams Award for Integrity in Intelligence.